agmenc/CSVera/README.md

 CSVera does not yet do:
 * Saving back to the original file.
 Javascript isn't allowed to do this.
 The workarounds are hideous.
 I might do one later.
-* Multi-column filtering
-* Hiding of rows based on empty/full cells
 * Column-click sorting